 Final Thoughts

-If you're interested in the walking tour we went on, check it out at urbanadventures.com.
+I can't say whether we went to the best places in District 1 for these specific foods.
+However, if you're interested in the walking tour we took, check it out at urbanadventures.com.

 A motorbike food tour is another option for sampling Saigon's cuisine.
 During these tours, you'll hop on the back of a motorbike and zoom through the streets and hidden alleyways with your guides.